kdbinsidebrains/site/_features/03-tables.md

 ![tablesRepeatQuery](/assets/images/features/tables/tablesRepeatQuery.png)

-This functionality is available only if the _Table Result_ is related to KDB result from real instance.
+This functionality is available only if the _Table Result_ is related to a KDB result from real instance.
 The button is not available for imported or flipped tables, for exmaple.
 {: .notice}